ngageoint/csm/README.md

 Building CSM Cmake
 ------------------
 This repo uses a CMake based build configuration.
-Run CMake with the desirge configurations and generator to configure your build.
+Run CMake with the desired configurations and generator to configure your build.
 Then, run your build system or use cmake.
 For example:

 ```
 mkdir build install